-The rating reflects our view that management will implement measures to adapt and moderate impacts from reduced travel, and that we believe forecast financial metrics will remain consistent with the current rating.
-However, a material and sustained decline in toll revenues and traffic as a result of the COVID-19 outbreak and associated effects could result in a downward rating action if we believe the authority's financial metrics will be diminished for longer than we estimate.
-For more information, see "Activity Estimates For U.S Transportation Infrastructure Show Public Transit And Airports Most Vulnerable To Near-Term Rating Pressure," June 4, 2020, and "U.S. Economic Update: A Recovery At Risk As COVID-19 Surges," July 22, 2020.
+The rating reflects our view that management will implement measures to adapt and moderate effects from reduced travel from COVID-19, and that we believe forecasted financial metrics will remain consistent with the current rating.
+However, a material and sustained decline in toll revenues and traffic as a result of the COVID-19 outbreak and associated effects could result in a negative rating action if we believe the authority's financial metrics will be diminished for longer than we estimate.
+As the situation evolves, we will update our assumptions and estimates accordingly.
+For additional information, see "Updated Activity Estimates For U.S. Transportation Infrastructure Show Public Transit And Airport Operators Still Face A Long Recovery," published Jan.
+13, 2021, on RatingsDirect.

-The rating is also based on our opinion of the toll road's strong enterprise risk profile and adequate financial risk profile.
-Our enterprise risk profile determination incorporates this toll road operating in a relatively large metropolitan area that provides important links within the Raleigh-Durham region, with historically strong traffic demand for a relatively new facility.
-Our financial risk profile determination incorporates debt service coverage (DSC) metrics that we expect will be pressured but remain at a level we consider adequate, supported by the strong state support for operation and maintenance (O&M) expenses, if needed.
-Our financial risk profile assessment also considers the Triangle Expressway System's history of consistently exceeding forecasts, although uncertainty remains as a result of COVID-19.
+The rating also reflects our opinion of the toll road's strong enterprise risk profile and adequate financial risk profile.
+Our enterprise risk profile determination incorporates this toll road operating in a relatively large metropolitan statistical area (MSA) that provides important links within the Raleigh-Durham region, with historically strong traffic demand prior to the pandemic for a relatively new facility.
+Our financial risk profile determination incorporates debt service coverage (DSC) metrics that we expect will be pressured but remain at a level that we consider adequate, supported by the strong state support for operation and maintenance (O&M) expenses, if needed.
+Our financial risk profile assessment also considers the Triangle Expressway system's history of consistently exceeding forecasts, although uncertainty remains because of COVID-19.

-We believe the system's overall market position reflects a toll road operating in its service area that provides important links in the Raleigh-Durham metropolitan region, offset by what we view as a high overall toll structure.
-Leading into the COVID-19 outbreak, fiscal year-to-date transactions on the expressway through February 2020 were up 8% compared with the same period in 2019.
-However, quarantines, remote working, mobility restrictions, and other associated effects of the pandemic-induced economic disruption resulted in severe drops in traffic and revenue beginning in March 2020.
-Total system transactions continue to be affected, with August transactions and revenues down approximately 37%.
-We note that NCTA has approved 2%-3% rate increases every year, which is not expected to change; this provides predictability and removes potential difficulties associated with rate-setting processes although the road's exposure to competition from free alternative routes could result in dampened demand.
-However, NCTA has a record of achieving its financial and operational goals, and maintains strong cash reserves.
+We believe the system's overall market position reflects a toll road operating in its service area that provides important links in the Raleigh-Durham MSA, tempered by what we view as a high overall toll structure.
+However, NCTA has a record of achieving its financial and operational goals and it maintains strong cash reserves.
 In addition, there is strong state support.
-The North Carolina Department of Transportation, through its Highway Transportation Fund, has agreed to cover any cost overruns, as well as replenish the O&M reserve fund and the renewal and replacement fund.
+The North Carolina Department of Transportation, through its highway transportation fund, has agreed to cover any cost overruns, as well as replenish the O&M reserve fund and the renewal and replacement fund.

 Our financial risk profile assessment considered both historical performance, and pro forma figures, which are based on management's forecasts related to the additional debt to fund the Complete 540 Phase 1 project.
-The pro forma data reflect our expectations of the increased debt burden; anticipated rising annual debt service obligations; aggregate debt outstanding, including the TIFIA loan and BANs; and assumes increases in demand and related revenue growth.
-The COVID-19 impacts include revenue estimates remaining below fiscal 2019 levels until fiscal 2022, with the net effect of revenues being down approximately \$19 million in fiscal 2021 materially worsening DSC in the near term.
+The pro forma data reflects our expectations of the increased debt burden; anticipated rising annual debt service obligations; aggregate debt outstanding, including the TIFIA loan and BANs; and the data assumes increases in demand and related revenue growth.
+The COVID-19 effects include revenue estimates remaining below fiscal 2019 levels until fiscal 2022 materially worsening DSC in the near term.
 There is risk associated with rising debt service requirements that rely on strong annual growth in revenues, transactions, and tolls to meet base-case projections of DSC, particularly with the new tolled segment having uncertain traffic levels.
-However, actual results have exceeded forecasts on the operational segments and we believe that, while dampened in the short term, transactions will resume their positive trajectory, albeit from a lower base, and over time return to historical growth rates.
+However, actual results have exceeded forecasts on the operational segments historically and we believe that, while dampened in the short term, transactions will resume their positive trajectory, albeit from a lower base, and over time return to historical growth rates.